ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Tucked away on this easterly reach
   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
-  I hurried and lengthened my stride
+  As I hurried and lengthened my stride
-  The waves were roaring, dutifully high
+  The waves were roaring, and dutifully high
-  Salty spray fell heavily from the sky.
+  Salty spray fell from the the blue sky.

   But it was the morning light,
   soft yet bright, that had me
-  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs Bay.
-  Beyond the pebbles, I walked the bay
+  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs Bay, I walked the bay
-  For the briefest time, the bay was all mine.
+  Beyond the pebbles, for the briefest time the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-